Armynerh/personal_portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank all Micronauts
+I would like to thank Micronauts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->